We're responsible for allocating house numbers and street names to both new developments and to the conversion of existing buildings in Waverley.

 Proposing a street name

-A developer of a newly built highway is obliged to contact us to seek street naming approval.
+A developer of a newly-built highway is obliged to complete a Request Form to seek street naming approval.

 A developer of a new street may suggest a name for consideration.
 New street names should not duplicate any similar name already in use in that locality or be difficult to pronounce or spell.